zmalone/chef-web-docs/source/controls-for-compliance/ubuntu/index.md

 <img src="/assets/images/networks/analytics.png" style="width: 100%; box-shadow: none;" alt="Your workstation, Chef server, Chef Analytics, and nodes" />

 In this tutorial, you'll first use audit mode to discover an infrastructure change that, while appearing well-intentioned and functional, actually violates your compliance policy.
 Then you'll connect your audit and infrastructure code to Chef Analytics.
-Next, you'll write an additional control that highlights the need to repair existing infrastructure and you'll also have Chef Analytics issue a notification when the audit fails.
+Next, you'll write an additional control that highlights the need to repair existing infrastructure and you'll also have Chef Analytics issue a alert when the audit fails.

 After completing this lesson, you'll be able to: